miki iwamura

 -Miki Iwamura

-“My aim is to photograph the spirit of the moment and place, as is, without judgment, and bringing awareness to what we overlook or unaware of.”
+“My aim is to photograph the spirit of the moment and place, as is, without judgment, and bring awareness to what we overlook or unaware of.”

-Miki Iwamura’s photographs have been exhibited in the United States and abroad, online publications, and small print publications.
+Her photographs have been exhibited in the United States and abroad, in online publications, and small print publications.

 Picture